-5.E Venue Logistics
+5.F Venue Logistics

-The venue used for all sanctioned salons should meet a variety of minimum requirements.
+The venue used for all sanctioned events should meet a variety of minimum requirements.
 Some factors can modify these requirements.
-Any such variations for Official salons must be preapproved through PBE.
+Any such variations for Official Events must be preapproved through PBE.
 All TOs must provide a valid venue option with any application for Official sanctioning.
 Failure to provide a valid venue will cause an application to be denied.
-PBE will notify the applicant TO for any salon that meets all other requirements prior to denial.
-The following are minimum venue requirements for Official Convention, Badge, and Destination Event salons:
+The PBE Community Manager will notify the applicant TO for any event that meets all other requirements prior to denial.

+The following are minimum venue requirements for Official Events:

-- -Enough player table space to accommodate 32 players, or 16 players for smaller salons. - -Access to at least 2 eating establishments within a 2-mile radius. - -Factors like average yearly attendance numbers, geography, and weather will all be taken into account when looking at proposed venues.
+- Enough player table space to accommodate 32 players, or 16 players for smaller events. - Access to at least 2 eating establishments within a 2-mile radius. - Factors like average yearly attendance numbers, geography, and weather will all be taken into account when looking at proposed venues.

-5.F Electronic Event Software
+5.G Electronic Event Software

-All Top Tier salons must use electronic event software.
-The TO is responsible for knowing and using this software in all salons.
-Lotus Pavilion is a recommended online resource.
+All Top Tier events must use electronic event software.
+The TO is responsible for knowing and using this software in all events.